 Melbourne used to be the center of Australia’s “rustbelt”.
 However, since the 1980s, it has gradually mastered the transition from a focus on manufacturing to a thriving service sector.
 Lots of visa-holding expats find employment in the revived urban economy.
 But they profit from more than just the city’s job opportunities.

 A move to Melbourne is an attractive option, due to the high quality of living in the metropolitan area.
-Nicknamed both “Australia’s unofficial cultural capital” and “City of Gardens”, Melbourne boasts a lively arts and entertainment scene, a variety of annual cultural festivals and sports events, and plenty of open green spaces.
+Nicknamed both “Australia’s unofficial cultural capital” and “City of Gardens”, Melbourne boasts a lively arts and entertainment scene, a good variety of annual cultural festivals and sports events, and plenty of open green spaces.

 The history of this much appreciated city begins with a sad fact.
 In 1835, the first European settlers in the area founded their village on land theft.
-They squatted on the territory of the Aboriginal Wurundjiri nation, which was gradually decimated due to dispossessment, diseases, and frontier violence.
+They squatted on the territory of the Aboriginal Wurundjiri nation, whose members were gradually decimated due to dispossessment, diseases, and frontier violence.
 The British settlement, however, prospered, living up to the city’s later motto: vires acquirit eundo — Latin for “she gathers strength as she goes”.
 With crowds of diggers and miners moving to Melbourne, it soon turned into the “Marvellous Melbourne” of the gold rush years.